Using drugs and alcohol to escape from problems

 Family problems

 Some of the young people we talked to had been through difficult situations at home and had used illegal drugs or alcohol to ‘escape’, or try to forget what was going on in their lives.
-The experience of growing up with an alcoholic father made it difficult for Chloe to live a ‘normal’ life when she was at school with her friends.
 She felt more mature than others her age and this made her feel different and distant from them.
 Sophie was kicked out of the family home by her violent stepfather And Steph was put into care because of her mother’s heroin addiction.
 She thinks that young people who grow up seeing their parents addicted to drugs and alcohol often go on to abuse drugs and alcohol themselves.

 Steph was put into care because her mum was addicted to heroin.
 She says that young people in care often see drugs as a way out of problems, but she would never do heroin.